yz3440/mta-subway-alert-affected-riders/README.md

 - Interactive timeline views for each station showing relevant service alerts throughout the day
 - Hover functionality revealing detailed station and alert information

 > **Important Disclaimer**: My estimation provides an upper bound of affected riders.
-The actual number of riders influenced is likely significantly lower because:
+The actual number of riders affected is likely significantly lower because:
 >
 > - Not all stops along a disrupted line are necessarily affected by the reported incident
 > - Some riders may have alternative routes available